jpwakugawa/swordfish/custom/nvim/README.md

     :PackerSync
     ```

-- Also important to get that nice background and colors
+- Also important to get that nice background and colors:
     ```nvim
     :lua ColorMyPencils()
     ```